 Option 1: Create a 301 redirect on the server

 One of the most basic methods of adding a 301 redirect, is by editing your .htaccess file on the server.
 This method is only available on Apache servers.
-Nginx has their own way of defining redirects in the server configuration and requires extensive knowledge of system administration.
+Nginx has its own way of defining redirects in the server configuration and requires extensive knowledge of system administration.

 These configurations can get quite unmaintainable over time, especially if you’re an avid blogger or you’re trying to improve the SEO of your posts.
 On top of that, you would have to log in on your server over FTP, edit the files and re-upload them every time you add a new redirect.
 That’s why, generally speaking, using this method is not considered the way to go.

 Option 2: Create a 301 redirect with PHP